Nikky Finney: Career

 Finney edited and wrote the introduction to The Ringing Ear: Black Poets Lean South, which was published by the University of Georgia Press in 2007, under the auspices of Cave Canem, an organization that works to increase opportunities for African-American poets.
 The Ringing Ear, with entries selected and edited by Finney, showcased the work of one hundred African-American poets who are southern or who wrote on southern subjects.

 Finney's fourth book of poems, Head Off & Split, was published by Northwestern University Press in 2011.
 On October 12, 2011, Head Off & Split was announced as a finalist for the 2011 National Book Awards, with Finney honored as the 2011 winner of the National Book Award for Poetry on November 16, 2011.
 Her acceptance speech at the awards ceremony, touching on race, reading and writing, was judged by host John Lithgow as "the best acceptance speech for anything that I've ever heard in my life".

+Finney (second from the left) with Governor Nikki Haley (fourth from the right) and 2016 South Carolina Arts Award winners.

 Head Off & Split was selected as the 2015–16 First Year Book by the University of Maryland, College Park.
 This work provides an opportunity for students and faculty to delve into complex topics using a common text.
 Finney was also commissioned to write a new poem entitled "The Battle of and for the Black Face Boy" to be presented to the campus community in October 2015.
 She is a contributor to the 2019 anthology New Daughters of Africa, edited by Margaret Busby.

 Finney is a founding member of the Affrilachian Poets, a writing collective based in Lexington, Kentucky.
 She has served on the faculty and Board of the Cave Canem Foundation, where she shepherds younger poets in the spirit of her mentorship experience.